Create readers in bulk

 Assign knowledge base access using the column called Help Sites in the CSV

-If you want to assign all readers in the CSV to the same knowledge base(s), use the Give all uploaded readers access to the following knowledge bases option and select the knowledge bases you want to assign these readers to.
+• If you want to assign all readers in the CSV to the same knowledge base(s), use the Give all uploaded readers access to the following knowledge bases option and select the knowledge bases you want to assign these readers to.

-10. Once you have finished your field mappings, click Import Readers to complete your import.
+3. Once you've finished your field mappings, select Import Readers to complete your import.
+While the import processes, the Importing Readers page displays a progress bar.

 As soon as the import completes, your readers will receive a welcome email.
 Existing readers that were skipped will not receive an email.
 Readers whose accounts were updated will only receive a welcome email if they were given access to a knowledge base they haven't accessed before.

-Troubleshooting reader imports
+Troubleshoot reader imports

-The Reader Import Options settings will handle when an existing reader matches the username you've included in your reader import file.
 But if the CSV file you're trying to import contains the same username more than once, you'll see an error as the import is being processed.
 It will look something like this, and will include a list of each duplicate username:

 Does capitalization matter in usernames/email addresses?